iccs227/a01-ic-shell-niquehandi/README.md

 **Milestone 7**

-*endin* command that lists all files ending with a specified extension (like .c, .h, .txt) is a useful little utility shell.
+*endin* command that lists all files ending with a specified extension (like .c, .h, .txt) is a useful little utility for shell shell.

 Example:
 icsh $ endin .c